-Administration of 3.5% DSS for five days induced severe BW loss (Figure 1A) and sharp diminution of the percentage of lean and fat body mass (Figure 1B) at day 7.
+Administration of 3.5% DSS for 5 d induced severe BW loss (Figure 1A) and sharp diminution of the percentage of lean and fat body mass (Figure 1B) at day 7.
 Mice exposed to DSS experienced an average of 14% weight loss during the first week of DSS administration compared to their initial BW.
 Food intake follow-up showed a substantial decrease in dietary energy ingestion both during DSS-treatment and until day 7 (58%, P < 0.001) but then progressively increased to reach the baseline amount at day 17 (Figure 1A).
 The inflammatory score peaked at day 7 and diminished progressively to remain stable from day 15 until the end of the study.
-A total of eleven mice died or were euthanized because they reached endpoint criteria between day 2 and day 15.
-This inflammatory state was associated with intestinal barrier leakage that reached its maximum at day 6 and 9, and returned to its initial value at day 12 (Figure 1D).
-Altogether, follow-up and intestinal permeability data indicate that the maximal intensity of colitis appeared around day 7 (i.e., two days after DSS removal), and that inflammation resolution/epithelial repair occurred during the week following the inflammation peak.
-To understand the succession of events involved in colon healing, they will be described kinetically at critical stages: every three days from the inflammatory peak (day 7), therefore, at day 10 and day 13; and 21 d in (day 28) to assess evolution of the inflammatory process and restoration of the intestinal basal state.
+A total of 11 mice died or were euthanized because they reached endpoint criteria between day 2 and day 15.
+This inflammatory state was associated with intestinal barrier leakage that reached its maximum at days 6 and 9 and returned to its initial value at day 12 (Figure 1D).
+Altogether, follow-up and intestinal permeability data indicate that the maximal intensity of colitis appeared around day 7 (i.e. 2 d after DSS removal) and that inflammation resolution/epithelial repair occurred during the week following the inflammation peak.
+To understand the succession of events involved in colon healing, they will be described kinetically at critical stages: every 3 d from the inflammatory peak (day 7), therefore, at day 10 and day 13; and 21 d in (day 28) to assess evolution of the inflammatory process and restoration of the intestinal basal state.

 At the maximal intensity of colitis, severe colon histo-morphological changes are associated with major luminal environment alterations (day 7)

 DSS impacts colon crypt architecture and permeability: Intestinal barrier permeability increase coincided with major changes of the colon structure, as evidenced by colon morphometry and histological analysis (Tables 2 and 3, Figure 2).
-DSS-treated colons were significantly shortened and thickened as shown by the increase in the weight/length ratio (Table 2).
+DSS-treated colons were significantly shortened and thickened, as shown by the increase in the weight/length ratio (Table 2).
 The transmural potential of the proximal colon, measured in an Ussing chamber, was altered (-1.4 ± 0.4 mV in DSS-treated mice vs -4.7 ± 0.5 mV at day 0, P < 0.05).
-DSS treatment induced severe histological damage, as most mice presented with mucosal multifocal ulceration and/or erosion (Figure 2A) but with different degrees of severity according to the animals examined (severe for 5/11, moderate for 2/11 and minimal for 4/11 mice).
+DSS treatment induced severe histological damage, as most mice presented with mucosal multifocal ulceration and/or erosion (Figure 2A) but with different degrees of severity according to the animals examined (severe for 5/11, moderate for 2/11, and minimal for 4/11 mice).
 All DSS-treated mice were subject to crypt disappearance associated with distension of the remaining crypts and cyst formation (large cystic spaces lined by flattened epithelial cells and filled with pale basophilic mucin) (Figure 2A).
-Unsurprisingly, DSS treatment induced goblet cell depletion (day 0: 13.36 ± 1.98 vs day 7: 4.95 ± 1.24 PAS-positive cells/well-oriented crypt, P < 0.05) and provoked modifications to their morphology.
-Goblet cell size was larger than usual, with abundant mucin-rich cytoplasm, peripheral nuclei and open pole (Figure 2B).
+Unsurprisingly, DSS treatment induced goblet cell depletion (day 0: 13.36 ± 1.98 vs day 7: 4.95 ± 1.24 Periodic-acid Schiff-positive cells/well-oriented crypt, P < 0.05) and provoked modifications to their morphology.
+Goblet cell size was larger than usual, with abundant mucin-rich cytoplasm, peripheral nuclei, and open pole (Figure 2B).
 Accordingly, goblet cell markers were severely impacted by DSS (Table 4), such as the major intestinal secreted mucin Muc2 and the related transcription factor Klf4.
 These histo-morphological changes were associated with an increased colonic permeability, as evidenced by plasmatic FD4 concentrations (Figure 1D) and a decreased expression of several tight-junction proteins.
-Gene expression of Zonula Occludens 1 (Tjp1), Occludin (Ocln), and the permissive Claudin 2 (Cldn2), were indeed downregulated at day 7 compared to day 0 (Table 4).
+Gene expression of Zonula Occludens 1 (Tjp1), Occludin (Ocln), and the permissive Claudin 2 (Cldn2) were indeed downregulated at day 7 compared to day 0 (Table 4).